top of page

 Eligibility: All high school students can apply

-This program aims to make the field of neurological sciences more inclusive and representative with its fully funded summer research program for high school students from underrepresented communities.
-As part of the program, you will participate in research under the guidance of researchers at JHU, take part in projects, discussions, scientific seminars, and professional development sessions, as well as interact with leading neuroscientists at JHU.
+This program aims to make neurological sciences more inclusive through its fully funded summer research program for high school students.
+As part of the program, you will participate in research under the guidance of researchers at JHU, take part in discussions, scientific seminars, and professional development sessions, and interact with neuroscientists at JHU.
+JHIBS has a competitive application process and provides you with an hourly stipend.
+At the end of the program, you will present your research via an oral or poster presentation.
+To get an idea of past projects, see here.
+To learn more about this internship, check out our complete guide here.

 Location: Virtual/JHU Campus

-Application Deadline: March 1, 2023
+Application Deadline: March 1

-Program Dates: June 2023 - August 2023 (in-person); July 2023 - August 2023 (Virtual program)
+Program Dates: July - August (Virtual program)

-• Juniors and seniors from around the country are eligible to apply to the 5-week, virtual program
+Eligibility: Juniors and seniors from around the country are eligible to apply to the 5-week, virtual program

 Participating in these internships is a great way to understand how to solve real-world challenges and gain experience in the field.
 Another way of doing this is to work on your research project.